Serneum/last-of-the-shamans/Monsters/Ghoul.md

 # Ghoul
 Loping, emaciated humanoids with rows of razor-sharp teeth, claw-like hands and feet, and yellow, feral eyes; grave stench

----
+### Stats
 **Endurance**: 8
 **Defenses**: Sever Limb - The ghoul’s teeth can quickly cleave away any extremity that gets caught in its mouth
 **Weakness**: Holy symbols